Regularized theta lifts for orthogonal groups over totally real fields: Introduction

 Associated to $L$ there is a Siegel theta function $\Theta_S(\tau,z,h)$, where $\tau=u+iv\in \H^d$, $z\in \D$, and $h\in H(\hat \Q)$, see Section 3.
 In the variable $\tau$ it transforms as a nonholomorphic Hilbert modular form of weight $(\frac{n-2}{2}, \frac{n+2}{2},\dots,\frac{n+2}{2})$ for the group $\Gamma=\Sl_2(\calO_F)$.
 In the variable $(z,h)$ it is $H(\Q)$-invariant.
 For a Hilbert modular form $f$ which is holomorphic in $\tau_1$ and antiholomorphic in $\tau_2,\dots,\tau_d$ of weight $k=:(\frac{2-n}{2}, \frac{n+2}{2},\dots,\frac{n+2}{2})$, we would like to consider the theta integral

 However, if $n\geq 2$ then there are no non-constant Hilbert modular forms of this type with moderate growth at the cusps.
-In view of Borcherds' regularized theta lift for $F=\Q$ one could try to look at the integral for Hilbert modular forms with singularities at the cusps.
-But the Koecher principle implies that there are no such forms which are non-constant when $d>1$.
+In view of Borcherds' work on regularized theta lifts for $F=\Q$ one could try to look at the integral for Hilbert modular forms with singularities at the cusps.
+But the Koecher principle implies that there are no non-constant forms of this type when $d>1$.
 Now one could further relax the assumptions on $f$ and allow singularities on some divisor in addition to the cusps.
 However, then the lift tends to behave poorly under the invariant differential operators for $H(\R)$.

 Instead, we use a different approach here.
 To motivate it, we briefly revisit the case where $F=\Q$.
 For simplicity we assume in this paragraph that $n>2$.
 Any weakly holomorphic modular form of weight $k=\frac{2-n}{2}$ for $\Gamma=\Sl_2(\Z)$ can be constructed as a Poincar\'e series from a Whittaker form.
 For $s\in \C$ and $v\in \R\setminus \{0\}$ we let